John R. Williams serves 552 students in grades Kindergarten-6.

 Students by Grade

-The diversity score of John R. Williams is 0.66, which is more than the diversity score at state average of 0.64.
+The diversity score of John R. Williams is 0.60, which is less than the diversity score at state average of 0.63.
 The school's diversity has stayed relatively flat over five school years.

 State Level (CA)